pachterlab/gget/docs/src/en/enrichr.md

 Add this flag if `background_list` are given as Ensembl gene IDs.

 `-bkg` `--background`
-Use set of 20,625 default background genes from [https://maayanlab.cloud/Enrichr/](https://maayanlab.cloud/Enrichr/).
+If True, use set of > 20,000 default background genes from https://maayanlab.cloud/Enrichr/.

 `-csv` `--csv`
 Command-line only.
 Returns results in CSV format.